 Furniture in the consultation rooms is distanced in the as close to 1.5m as possible and efforts will be made to minimise client contact in the waiting room

 Air purifiers will be running in consultation rooms

 Our psychologists will remain at home if they are unwell.
 We also ask clients to remain at home if they feel unwell or have been exposed to illness.
 For more information about the symptoms of COVID-19, please click here.

-From 27 May 2021 all individuals over 12 years of age must wear a face mask when indoors.
-Our psychologists, attending parents and children over 12 years are legally required to wear a mask when on the Mind & Seek premises, including during face-to-face consultations, unless it is deemed clinically inappropriate to do so (see DHHS advice).
-Families can make their own decisions about masks for children under 12 years.
+Our psychologists, attending parents and children grade 3 and up are required to wear a mask when on the Mind & Seek premises, including during face-to-face consultations, unless it is deemed clinically inappropriate to do so (see DHHS advice).
+Families can make their own decisions about masks for children under grade 3 level.
 For further information from the Victorian Department of Health and Human Services (DHHS) about the guidelines for mask wearing, please click here.